kimdurante/intro-to-gdal/content/raster.md

 ```

-The last block of output shows the corner points of the image in two different units (meters and minutes, degrees, seconds), as well as some information about each band (also called a channel) in the image.
+The last block of output shows the corner points of the image in two different units (meters and minutes, degrees, seconds), as well as some information about each band (a.k.a. channel).
 Each channel is byte (8-bit) format, there are three bands (red, green, and blue, respectively).
-The minimum and maximum values in each band are also displayed.

 ```
 Corner Coordinates: